Muhammad-Morgan/Comply-Task/README.md

 - **POST /api/login** – Forwards to `loginAction`, returning `{ ok, message, redirectTo? }`.
 - **POST /api/register** – Forwards to `registerAction`, returning `{ ok, message }`.
+- **GET /api/countries** – Accepts `?q` and `?cursor` params, proxies a lightweight dataset, and returns paginated `{ options, nextCursor }` to power the async select experience without exposing third-party keys.
 - Server actions automatically use Prisma or upstream APIs depending on the env vars mentioned above.

+## Component Cheat Sheet

+- **ChallangeLayout** – Orchestrates the multi-step wizard, maintains shared form state, and controls step transitions/validation.
+It also handles the global reset when the success modal confirms.
+- **FirstPage** – Captures personal info (name/email/gender/country/age) via react-hook-form and zod; wires the gender and country cards while keeping all fields controlled.
+- **SecondPage** – Hosts the category dropdown, interests multi-select, and avatar uploader; each widget syncs directly with the form’s `preferencesSchema`.
+- **SubmitPage** – Renders the summary table, the readiness widget, and wires the submit button to open the success modal while forwarding the collected key/value pairs.
+- **CategorySearchSelect** – Front-end searchable dropdown that filters static options, handles keyboard toggling, and communicates selection back up through controlled props.
+- **InterestsMultiSelect** – Async-feel multi-select with loading shimmer, removable chips, and a hard cap (5) enforced in both UI and validation.
+- **ButtonWithIcon** – Convenience wrapper around `<ComplyButtons>` to keep icon/button spacing, focus styles, and CTA sizes consistent across steps.
+- **SuccessModalDialog** – Accessible dialog with focus trap, keyboard support, and optional summary rows so the user can review entries before resetting the wizard.

 ## Development Notes